R4FKEN/trimless-gmail-v3/README.md

 ## 📄 License

-Proprietary License with ExtensionPay integration.
+MIT License with ExtensionPay integration.

 - Personal and commercial use allowed after purchase
-- No redistribution without permission
 - Source code available for transparency

 ## 🆘 Support